keyko-io/filecoin-content/docs/architecture/comment-templates.md

 ## _Request Proposed Comment_

-\- This comment is triggered by the notaries using the filplus website.
+\- This comment generated from filplus website by the operation of notaries.
 The first message is called the proposal message.

 ```
 ## Request Proposed